CalmDownVal/slideshow/packages/presentation/readme.md

 - `ManualPresentation` - exposes a `position` prop which you can use to control the presentation from code

-You can also extend the abstract `PresentationBase` class to add your own logic.
+You can also extend the abstract `PresentationBase` class to implement your own logic.

 ### Viewport Component